Benefits if you take parental leave or resign to care for a disabled child.

 You should inform the DWP that you wish to apply for a hardship payment as soon as you need one.
 You can either do this by going to the Jobcentre or ringing the DWP (0345 608 8545).

-The amount of Housing Benefit and Council Tax Reduction you are entitled to will depend on your personal circumstances (e.g. other income, benefits) and where you live.
+The amount of Council Tax Reduction you are entitled to will depend on your personal circumstances (e.g. other income, benefits) and where you live.

 The Family Fund gives discretionary grants to families with severely disabled children under 18.
 They have their own definition of ‘severely disabled’.
 The grants are for things not supplied by statutory authorities.
-Families on certain benefits can apply – the benefits include tax credits, Employment and Support Allowance, Incapacity Benefit, Income-Based Jobseeker’s Allowance, Income Support, Pension Credit and Housing Benefit.
+Families on Universal Credit or one of the old benefits it replaces may qualify.
 See www.familyfund.org.uk.

 You can qualify for help with health costs, for example prescriptions and sight tests, if you receive some benefits such as Income Support, Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, and Guarantee credit of Pension Credit.
 Some people on Universal Credit may be entitled, and you may also be able to apply for help if you are on a low income.